boeschenstein/aspnetcore3-authentication-authorization/README.md

 public IActionResult TwoYearRewards() => View();
 ```

-It is probably better to handle the OR in the handler.
+It is better to handle the AND in a new handler, I think.

 Source: <https://learn.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-8.0#requirements>